uzobola/ecommerce_docker_deployment/README.md

     echo "[$(date '+%Y-%m-%d %H:%M:%S')] docker-compose.yml created"

     ```
    Note: How is this code creating the docker_compose.yaml file?
-(Hint: Look at "user_data")
+(Hint: Look at "user_data" and the "Jenkinsfile")

    iv. run `docker-compose pull`